 On 14 June 2016, AFMC announced that, following consultation with major shareholders, it is its board's intention to introduce semi-annual dividend payments.
-Initial indications from the manager are that these will likely be structured as an interim payment in June with a final payment in December of each year.
+Our expectation is that these will be structured as an interim payment in June with a final payment in December of each year.

-Assuming that shareholders approve its payment at the forthcoming AGM on 12 December 2016, the board expect the first dividend to be paid on 19 December and will be in respect of the second half of the financial year ended 30 June 2016.
+Assuming that shareholders approve its payment at the forthcoming AGM on 12 December 2016, the first dividend is expected to be paid on 19 December and will be in respect of the second half of the financial year ended 30 June 2016.
 The initial dividend is to be US¢ 1.2 per share.
 However, whilst the dividend has been proposed as a US dollar amount, the dividend is to be paid in sterling and the sterling rate is to be announced in due course.
 Using an exchange rate of 1.2519, as at 4 November 2016, a US¢ 1.2 is equivalent to a dividend of 0.959p, which is a yield of 1.5% on the share price of 65.5875p.